 Stanton is a tiny city located in the state of North Dakota.
 With a population of 362 people and just one neighborhood, Stanton is the 106th largest community in North Dakota.

-Stanton is a blue-collar town, with 41.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Stanton, you'll notice that it is more blue-collar than most other communities in America.
+41.03% of Stanton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stanton is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Stanton who work in food service (22.22%), personal care services (11.11%), and office and administrative support (10.26%).

-Being a small city, Stanton does not have a public transit system used by locals to get to and from work.
+Stanton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Stanton, just 9.04% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.